cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Publish 0.1.19.
+Fixed Shuffle, and several additional publishing issues.
+Eventually I'm going to have to completely rebuild the project with a fresh install.
+* Oops.
+I broke shuffle
 * Since the entire project and machine got fried by the dynamic install option, I went ahead and fixed various small package related things.
 * ***DO NOT*** Try to publish a .zip that is not self-contained.
   * It IS smaller, by half, but requires installing a command-line elevated package.
 That package is very un-intuitive and un-diagnostic.
 When I did get it installed, it fried my computer, and corrupted the project.
 I had to disable android as a target completely to be able to compile or run anything.
 Once I did finally have it all straightened out 4 or 5 hours later ...